On the Grothendieck ring of varieties in positive characteristic: First theorem

-The following proposition, which constructs the Albanese motivic measure on $\gRs$ circumvents the deeper construction of motivic measures on $\gR$ due to \cite{larsen01} which is crucially dependent on (embedded) resolution of singularities. \bpro Let $AV_k$ be the multiplicative monoid of isomorphism classes of abelian $k$-varieties and let $\Z[AV_k]$ be the monoid ring.
-Then one has a natural morphism which is given by $[X]\to [\alb(X)]$. \epro
+The following theorem, which constructs the Albanese motivic measure on $\gRs$ circumvents the deeper construction of motivic measures on $\gR$ due to \cite{larsen03} which is crucially dependent on (embedded) resolution of singularities. \bthm Let $k$ be an algebraically closed field of arbitrary characteristic.
+Let $AV_k$ be the multiplicative monoid of isomorphism classes of abelian $k$-varieties and let $\Z[AV_k]$ be the monoid ring.
+Then one has a natural morphism which is given by $[X]\to [\alb(X)]$.
+In particular, if $k$ has characteristic zero, then $\alb$ is a motivic measure on the Grothendieck ring of $\gR$ of $k$-varieties. \ethm

 \bp Recall that if $X$ is a smooth, complete $k$-variety then $\alb(X)$ is an abelian variety equal to the dual of the reduced Picard scheme $\Pic(X)_{red}$ of $X$.
-For understanding properties of Albanese varieties of arbitrary varieties over arbitrary fields arbitrary characteristics readers may find \cite{ramachandran01}, \cite{mochizuki-topics} useful.
+For understanding properties of Albanese varieties of arbitrary varieties over arbitrary fields arbitrary characteristics readers may find \cite{ramachandran01}, \cite[Appendix, Page 66]{mochizuki-topics} useful.